7 Stages Of Human Evolution

 7. Homo Sapiens (Wise Men)

-The findings showed that the Homosapiens had bipedalism which enabled them to long-distance travel.
+The findings showed that the Homo sapiens had bipedalism, which enabled them to travel long distances.
 They also possessed advanced cognitive abilities, complex societies, and efficient tool-making skills.
 With these abilities, remarkable advancements in technology, art, science, and culture happened.

 In today’s time, the only surviving species of the Homo genus are the “Modern humans”.
 They are making new discoveries and inventions every day in all fields.